murtuzaalisurti/bookmarks/README.md

 > Visit this [link](https://bookmarks-pdf.herokuapp.com/) and upload the HTML file!

 #### Step 3
 > After clicking on the download button, a dialog box will appear through which you can download the PDF.
-A3 size format is recommended for the PDF.

 #### Step 4
 > That's it.